CoffeeLexer/SDL_Workbench/README.md

 ### SDL_Workbench
 Free for all code
-This is basic repisotory
+This is basic repisotory.
-Will try to update daily
+Will try to update daily.